sarsamurmu/reboost/packages/plugin-postcss/README.md

 [![license](https://img.shields.io/npm/l/@reboost/plugin-postcss?style=flat-square)](/LICENSE)

 # PostCSS Plugin
 Adds support for transforming stylesheets with PostCSS.
+This plugin does not work with PostCSS versions below 8, if you want to use PostCSS 7, please use the older version of this plugin.

 ## Usage
 ### Setup